sdn-ixp/iSDX/examples/test-ms/README.md

 `Router A1, Router B1, Router C1, and Router C2`

 These routers are running the zebra and bgpd daemons, part of the `Quagga` routing engine.
 We've used the `MiniNext` emulation tool to create this topology.
+In this example we have three switches representing SDX switch: (1) Main Switch, (2) Outbound Switch, and (3) Inbound Switch.

 ## Configuring the Setup